DownsideupmediaUSA/js-anonymous-functions-readme-v-000/README.md

 ## Calling

 ## instructions
-+ students should code along with tests
++ one or two practice problems that are different versions of examples given above. need to have tests

 ## Resources